-- Take a course in Theory of Knowledge (TOK) and complete the required assessment; - complete an approved programme of extra-curricular activities known as CAS; and - complete the Extended Essay, an independent piece of research, culminating with a 4,000-word paper.
+- Take a course in Theory of Knowledge (TOK) and complete the required assessment; - complete an approved programme of extra-curricular activities known as CAS

 All students must be registered by the school's DP coordinator for each intended examination session and must take the requisite courses and examinations within the school.
 Registrations and payment of fees must be made by the relevant deadlines.